Mrrm2/Comms-User-Guide/README.md

 - [Joseph Chun](https://github.com/Mrrm2)
 - [Kira Yoon](https://github.com/kirayoon)

 We created this guide using the knowledge and experience we gained from class, and our own personal experiences using Git and GitHub.
 We decided on this topic for our guide since we remembered how difficult it was learning how to use Git and GitHub during the first few weeks of school.
-We wanted to create a guide that would help other students, and walk them through each process step-by-step.
+We also also recognize the importance of using a version control system, and the applicability of this knowledge to future careers.
+Therefore we wanted to create a guide that would help other students, and walk them through each process step-by-step.

 ## MkDocs Material

 This documentation was created using [MkDocs Material](https://squidfunk.github.io/mkdocs-material/).
 Using MkDocs material allowed us to bootstrap a documentation site quickly and easily.
 It also provides a clean and modern look to the documentation site.
-The flexibility of MKDocs Material also allowed us to customize the site to our liking.
+The flexibility of MkDocs Material also allowed us to customize the site to our liking.

 ## Markdown